 Over the past two years, Akron Community Foundation has uncovered concerning issues in the community through various initiatives, including its On the Table Greater Akron conversations, a community needs assessment, and researching other community-based reports.
 As a result, the foundation has identified three key areas ripe for community-wide improvement and funding: diversity, equity and social inclusion; the aging senior population; and drugs and addiction.
 Two of those areas of focus will be receiving funding this quarter.
 These proactive grants are above and beyond the traditional reactive grant cycles the foundation's board approves quarterly, and Akron Community Foundation will continue to award approximately $2 million in its health and human services, arts and culture, civic affairs, and education grants every year.

 The Greater Akron Chamber will receive a $100,000 grant, paid over three years, to support the Elevate Greater Akron Initiative, which aims to create an inclusive economy in Greater Akron by intentionally advancing income and employment to address long term equity gaps.
-The grant will be used for training and educational activities for minority-owned businesses; the creation of a diverse supplier guide that will be shared with companies in the region; and to facilitate a dialogue with community partners to identify a set of community-wide inclusion goals, focuses and training tools.
+The grant will be used for training and educational activities for business owners of color; the creation of a diverse supplier guide that will be shared with companies in the region; and to facilitate a dialogue with community partners to identify a set of community-wide inclusion goals, focuses and training tools.